Francescolis/Xpandables.Net/System.Text.Json.AsyncPaged/README.md

 - **Use default JsonSerializerOptions** — Provide explicit options for consistent behavior
 - **Assume pagination is always present** — Handle cases where pagination metadata may be unknown
 - **Reuse streams without resetting** — Always reset position or create new streams for new operations
+- **Forget to check for null** — When using options overload, returned items can be null

 ---